finom/rebloom/README.md

 ## Slow start

 After you read this README you're going to have well-built, extensible and type-safe application state with unlimited structure.
 We're going to hide `store` variable to make it impossible to be used directly in your modules.
 Even though `store` is a nested object with all the methods and properties available, we're going to apply some TypeScript to reveal what components and other modules would need (for example you implement a method that's going to be used by store but it should not be available at components).

-Components aren't going to use nested parts of the store.
-Instead we're going to use one level of nesting (which means no `foo.bar.baz` to access a property in a store).
+Components aren't going to use nested syntax to access the store.
+Instead, we're going to use one level of nesting (which means no `foo.bar.baz` to access a property in a store).
+Methods aren't going to be available for direct call `users.loadUsers()` and you're going to need to export them manually.

 ```ts
 import users, { loadUsers } from './store/users';